 You arrive at the airport, pass through security and head to your gate, only to find that your plane is overbooked.
 Someone -- or several someones -- won't make it onto your flight.
 Could that someone be you?

 An overbooked plane can be a mixed blessing.
 If you're the type of traveler who loves to reap the rewards of forfeiting your seat, an overbooked plane means a chance to rack up meal coupons and flight vouchers.
-If not, you could find yourself involuntarily scrambling for an alternate route to your vacation home in Miami.
+If not, you could find yourself involuntarily scrambling for an alternate route to London.

 Whatever your goal -- to be bumped or not to be bumped -- we've got a strategy for you.